Housing market in the Netherlands in 2023

 More houses for sale

 At the same time, there are more houses for sale on the housing market in the Netherlands.
-Compared to last year, the supply was 55% larger in Q2 2022.
+Compared to previous years, the supply was 55% larger in Q2 2022.
 This increase in available houses is probably partly because people who bought a newly built house are more likely to put their current home up for sale earlier, because they are afraid that they won't be able to sell their house.

 Sell first, then buy a new house